Oadedoy/alx-low_level_programming/README.md

-This folder is for my project in low lvel programming using C programming language.
+This folder is for my project in low level programming using C programming language.
 It consist of basic in writing a program in C language.